temporalio/documentation/docs/typescript/testing.md

 In some cases it's useful to assert directly in Workflow context.

-The Workflow context is injected with the Node.js [`assert`](https://nodejs.org/api/assert.html) module and can be imported as any other module.
+The Workflow context is injected with the Node.js [`assert`](https://nodejs.org/api/assert.html) module and can be imported with `import assert from 'assert'`.

-By default, failed `assert` statement throw `AssertionError`s which cause Workflow Tasks to fail and be indefinitely retried.
+By default, failed `assert` statements throw `AssertionError`s which cause Workflow Tasks to fail and be indefinitely retried.
-To prevent this, make sure to use `workflowInterceptorModules` from `@temporalio/testing`, these interceptors will catch `AssertionError`s and turn them into `ApplicationFailure`s which fail the entire Workflow Execution.
+To prevent this, use `workflowInterceptorModules` from `@temporalio/testing`.
+These interceptors catch `AssertionError`s and turn them into `ApplicationFailure`s that fail the entire Workflow Execution (not just the Workflow Task).

 `workflows/file-with-workflow-function-to-test.ts`